aesparon/YOLO-Multispec/README.md

 ## 🔍 Overview

-YOLO-MultiSpec is a custom deep learning framework designed for object detection and instance segmentation in **multispectral remote sensing imagery**.
+YOLO-MultiSpectral is a custom deep learning framework designed for object detection and instance segmentation in **multispectral remote sensing imagery**.
 It supports **4+ channel TIFF inputs** (e.g., RGB + NIR + RedEdge and other custom bands) and integrates spatial-spectral attention modules like **CBAM** and **ECA** to improve generalization.

 ---